application-research/estuary-docker/README.md

 Go to [localhost:4444](localhost:4444) and login with your API key.

 ## Running the entire setup using docker-compose
+** Use of docker-compose is a work in progress.
 ```
 cd .
 docker compose build